 Signing in to Chrome once a month or two is okay, but frequently pausing the sync is often painful.

-More concerning is that this issue seems to be persistent for close to a year, as is evident from the Google Support Forums and this Reddit thread.
+More concerning is that this issue seems persistent for nearly a year, as evident from the Google Support Forums and this Reddit thread.
 The fact that this issue seems to behave somewhat arbitrarily and unsystematically only makes it worse.

 With that said, there do exist some handy workarounds that seem to have worked out for quite a lot of affected users.
 And this guide will make you aware of just that.
 So without further ado, let’s check out the methods to fix the ‘Sync is paused, Sign in again’ issue in Chrome.